Chonne/algolia-mvc/README.md

 - add keyboard navigation for the results
 - close addform when pressing "esc", if the textarea wasn't changed, otherwise ask for confirmation
 - results: display more than 5?
-- add extra info on the page, such as a link to this github, to Algolia's website, and to whatever else comes to mind

 ## Install instructions